 When to start testing

-For a fall 9th grade start, students typically take their first test in the spring of 7th grade for a baseline score, then sit again in October or November of 8th grade — when applications are due in January.
-Starting this timeline means you have room to improve scores without pressure.
+For a fall 9th grade start, students typically take their first test in the spring of 7th grade for a baseline score, then sit again in October or November of 8th grade – when applications are due in January.
+This timeline gives you room to improve scores without pressure.
+International students should plan even earlier, since they’ll also need to prepare for an English proficiency test.

 Do not wait until the fall of application year to take your first sitting.
 By then, you have one or two attempts before deadlines and no real room to adjust strategy.